LITDataScience/Sahaay/PRIVACY_POLICY.md

 <!-- SPDX-Header-Start -->
 SPDX-License-Identifier: LicenseRef-Sahaay-Proprietary
-© 2025 Sitaram Technologies Pvt.
+© 2025 Sahaay Technologies Pvt.
 Ltd. All rights reserved.
 <!-- SPDX-Header-End -->

 # Privacy Policy

 Effective date: 2025-09-15

-Sitaram Technologies Pvt.
+Sahaay Technologies Pvt.
 Ltd. ("we", "us") respects your privacy.
 This policy describes how we handle personal data for the Sahaay project.

 ## Scope
 This policy applies to data we process through the repository, issue tracker, and any demos or services we host for evaluation.